Iman-hamdan/Iman-hamdan/README.md

 ---

 ## 🚀 About Me
-I’m currently pursuing a Master’s in AI Engineering at the University of San Diego, with an expected graduation in April 2026.
-With a background as a Senior SEO Manager, I've transitioned into AI programming and data analysis, focusing on applying AI solutions to healthcare and other industries.
+I’m currently pursuing a Master’s in AI Engineering at the University of San Diego, expected to graduate in April 2026.
+With a strong foundation in SEO, data analysis, and project management, I've transitioned into AI programming and data analysis, focusing on applying AI solutions to healthcare and other industries.
 My career journey reflects my passion for using data to drive impactful insights and innovations, from improving search engine rankings to analyzing healthcare data.

 ---